-This content is sponsored by State of Washington Tourism and is an abridged version of The Mandagies’ Road Trip route.
-Discover their downloadable itinerary here.
+This story was sponsored by State of Washington Tourism and is an abridged version of The Mandagies’ Road Trip route.
+All photos by The Mandagies.

 An Eastern Washington road trip is the perfect way to experience the diversity of Washington’s natural beauty.
-The entire east side of the state holds many hidden gems, incredible geographic history, scenic views, and fun recreation opportunities.
+The east side of the state holds many hidden gems, incredible geographic history, scenic views, and outdoor adventure.
+Discover Spokane, the rolling Palouse, vineyards, and more.

 This trip is an ideal route for all kinds of travelers.
-From multi-generational groups (that’s what we did – Berty and I took his parents around the state!) to avid hikers and photography enthusiasts, here are the highlights of a fun 5-day road trip around Eastern Washington.
+From multi-generational groups (that’s what Berty and Emily did with his parents) to avid hikers and photography enthusiasts, here are the highlights of a fun five-day road trip around Eastern Washington and Washington Wine Country.

 Day 1: Spokane to Walla Walla